MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 # Explore relationships in semantic models and dataframes

-In this article, you learn to use Python SemPy library semantic link functions to discover and validate relationships in your Power BI semantic models and pandas DataFrames.
+In this article, you learn to use Python SemPy semantic link functions to discover and validate relationships in your Power BI semantic models and pandas DataFrames.

 In data science and machine learning, it's important to understand the structure and relationships within your data.
 Power BI is a powerful tool that allows you to model and visualize your data.

-To gain more insights or build machine learning models, you can dive deeper into a semantic model's structure by using the Python SemPy library functions.
+To gain more insights or build machine learning models, you can dive deeper into a semantic model's structure by using the SemPy library modules.
 Data scientists and business analysts can list, visualize, and validate relationships in Power BI semantic models, or find and validate relationships in pandas DataFrames.

 ## Prerequisites